How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Get closer to the moisture of the earth,

-For rain to fall on the ground
+To make it rain on the ground

 And watered the green shoots!